-Important -- August 2016 -- After discovering that one of the belay stakes at the top of Red Slab had broken recently (at least partly due to corrosion), we have now placed two new stakes here.
-Because of this the other stakes placed in 2009/2010 at the top of Little Zawn, Fox Craig and Deep Zawn should be inspected carefully before use.
-We'll try to get them replaced later this summer.
+After discovering that one of the belay stakes at the top of Red Slab had broken recently (at least partly due to corrosion), we placed two new stakes there in 2016.
 Thanks to Graeme for the angle-iron and hammering skills at Red Slab!

 Important - read this first :- Good routes for your first visit to The Ross

 Introduction Meikle Ross is a big area of sea cliffs near the town of Kirkcudbright, on the Solway Coast.
 There is a short 15 minute approach over dry farmland.
 This starts from a parking area at the end of the road on the south side of Ross Bay.
 The climbing is very mixed, some routes see little traffic and can be loose and scary, others are great, atmospheric sea cliff routes with top quality climbing.

 Access To get to the Ross follow the Borgue road out of Kirkcudbright (A755 then B727).
 Turn off left onto a minor road (signposted Brighouse Bay) about 2km after you pass the picnic area at the Doon beach.
 A short way down this road turn left again for Ross Bay, and follow this road to the end, past a farm and onto a farm track then past a few caravans to a small grassy parking area by a gate on the south side of Ross Bay.
 Follow the path across fields from here round to the top of the eastern cliffs.